David Gordon Green's unrealized projects: Little House on the Prairie

 It was reported in 2012 that Green was in talks to direct a film based on Laura Ingalls Wilder's Little House on the Prairie for Sony Pictures.
 Abi Morgan was to have written the script.
 Scott Rudin was to serve as producer.
 Green left the project in 2014 when it was announced that Sean Durkin will direct the film.

 Hit the Road Jack

 In a 2013 interview with the Special Broadcasting Service, Green expressed interest in remaking his film Prince Avalanche (2013) in Australia as an action movie and title it Hit the Road Jack.
 It would also have been the second remake of the 2011 Icelandic film Either Way.

+Untitled horror film

+In August 2013, after financing fell apart for his Suspiria remake, Green was considering helming a horror film from a script written by Craig Zobel.

 The Line

 In 2014, it was announced that Green was going to direct Chris Pine in a thriller film titled The Line.
 According to Variety, the film is about "a border patrol agent who, after recently losing his wife and child, goes on the run with a boy whose family was recently killed by the cartel.
 He soon finds out both sides of the law have their sights on him and the boy."
 The script was written by Sang Kyu Kim.